eMedicine Specialties > Plastic Surgery > Body Contouring

 Frequency

-One of the most common areas suctioned is the submental area and jowls.3 In the author's practice, 25% of liposuction procedures are performed in this area.
+One of the most common regions suctioned is that of the submental area and jowls.
+[7] In the author's practice, 25% of liposuction procedures are performed in this area.
 The procedure may be performed alone, in association with a facelift or platysmaplasty, or with resection of the subplatysmal fat along with a platysmaplasty.
+[8] Suction is often performed in combination with placement of a silicone chin implant using the same, albeit longer, incision.

 Presentation

 As with most cosmetic surgery, women are more likely to request liposuction of the neck and jowls than men.
 However, a large number of men do undergo this procedure.
 The age range for this procedure is wide (17-70 y or older).
-Patients younger than 40 years usually present with generalized, mild-to-severe obesity.
+Patients younger than 40 years more often present with generalized, mild to severe obesity.
 Some patients in their late teens or early 20s have an isolated submental fat pad.
 Patients older than 40 years present with middle-aged mild weight gain associated with other early changes of aging (eg, periocular wrinkling).

 For more information on aesthetic procedures, visit Medscape's Aesthetic Medicine Resource Center.